Best energy tariff for low income households (UK guide, June 2026)

 |---|---|---|---|

-| Cheapest variable (credit meter) | People who want flexibility and may switch again if prices move | Rates can rise; Direct Debit discounts may not be available to everyone | Standing charge, payment method, bill frequency |
+| Cheapest variable (credit meter) | People who want flexibility and may switch again if prices move | Tracks the cap, so rises with the July increase; Direct Debit discounts may not be available to everyone | Standing charge, payment method, bill frequency |

-| Fixed (12–24 months) | Households that need predictable prices for budgeting | Exit fees; could be higher than good variable deals | Exit fees, end date, what happens after the fix |
+| Fixed (12–24 months) | Households that need predictable prices and want to sidestep the July cap rise | Exit fees; only worth it if the rate genuinely beats £1,862 | Exit fees, end date, what happens after the fix |

 | Prepayment (PAYG) | People who prefer pay-as-you-go control or have a prepay meter installed | May be fewer deals; debt deductions can reduce top-up value | Top-up method, emergency credit, debt recovery rates |